robertoost/raytracing-renderer/README.md

 ## Features

 - Sphere and Plane primitives.
-- Ambient, Point, and Directional lights.
+- Ambient, Point, and Directional lights (Whitted only).
 - Various materials, including diffuse, specular, and dielectric.
-- Raytracing with shadow, reflection, and refraction rays.
+- Whitted-style Raytracing with shadow, reflection, and refraction rays.
 - Transmission with Absorption using Beer's law.
 - Free camera, with translation and rotation.
-- Antialiasing.
+- Antialiasing (Whitted only).
-- CPU Multi-threading.
+- CPU Multi-threading (Whitted only).
 - Post-processing effects.
 (Vignette, Gamma correction, Chromatic Aberration).
+- Supports partially diffuse/specular materials.

+### New (!)

+- Total energy measurement for the frame.
+- Path Tracing using random hemisphere sampling and an accumulator.
+- Path Tracing with specular/diffuse reflection and refraction rays.

-## TO-DO
+### TO-DO

 - Texturing of primitives using bitmaps.
 - Triangle mesh using obj files.